marcuswangweihow/FBDD/Frag_to_lead_4MZI/README.md

 ---

 # Preliminary Results
-This folder contains the preliminary/test results from the pipeline such as energy, temperature and bias plots, as well as post-processing plots for a 100ps production run
+This folder contains the preliminary/test results from the pipeline such as energy, temperature and bias plots, as well as post-processing plots for a 100ps production run.